trevorwslee/ESP32CamSnapper/README.md

 # Turn ESP32-CAM into a Snapshot Taker, for Selfies and Time Lapse Pictures

-This project is an attempt to turn ESP32-CAM (or similar ones like LILYGO T-Camera / T-Camera Plus) microcontroller board into an Android phone managed snapshot taker, for snapshots like selfies and time-lapse pictures ... maybe ... just for fun!
+This project is an attempt to turn ESP32-CAM (or similar ones like LILYGO T-Camera / T-Camera Plus) microcontroller board into an Android phone-managed snapshot taker, for snapshots like selfies and time-lapse pictures ... maybe ... just for fun!

 > With your Android phone, connect to the ESP32-CAM, make your post and smile.
 >  Then go back to your phone to select the pictures you like best and save to your phone directly.

 > With your Android phone, connect to the ESP32-CAM, set how frequently a snapshot is to be taken.
->  Then disconnect from the ESP32-CAM and let it does its job of taking time-lapse pictures.
+>  Then disconnect from the ESP32-CAM and let it do its job of taking time-lapse pictures.
 >  Then reconnect to the ESP32-CAM to transfer the taken pictures to your phone.

 The microcontroller program (sketch) is developed with Arduino framework using VS Code and PlatformIO, in the similar fashion as described by the post -- [A Way to Run Arduino Sketch With VSCode PlatformIO Directly](https://www.instructables.com/A-Way-to-Run-Arduino-Sketch-With-VSCode-PlatformIO/)